Big Show Gives Status Update On WWE Return

 Big Show recently updated his fans and followers on his return to the WWE.
 His last appearance was against Braun Strowman in a cage match on the September 4 episode of Raw.
-Following the conclusion of the match, Strowman attacked Big Show, and rammed him through the cage.
+Following the conclusion of the match, Strowman attacked Big Show and rammed him through the cage.
 Big Show immediately grabbed his hip, and WWE announced that he would have surgery to repair it.
 Reports stated that Big Show was dealing with hip issues before this match, and this was just a way to write him off for surgery.
 For the past few weeks, Big Show has been giving his supporters “thank you” videos and status updates.

 On one video, Big Show was at the rehabilitation facility on a bike, rehabbing his “metal hip.”
-He gave a status update that he hope to see the WWE Universe in the ring “soon.”
-In another video, Big Show explained how he has transitioned into doing a one mile walk, which seems small, but is quite a feat after having hip surgery.
+He gave a status update that he hopes to see the WWE Universe in the ring “soon.”
+In another video, Big Show explained how he has transitioned into doing a one-mile walk, which seems small but is quite a feat after having hip surgery.
 He once again thanked his supporters for all the tweets and messages throughout his recovery process.
 In a recent video, Big Show was in a sauna, getting “swoll” and “sweaty” in preparation for a WWE return.

 From the world of social media, Big Show is still keeping busy during his two-month absence from the WWE.
 Popular burger chain Wahlburgers recently tweeted a thank you to the Big Show for “showing some love” in Orlando.